The Confident Eater

 4.Simplicity.
 Mixing foods introduces all sorts of complications, such as different textures mingled together.

-Fussy eaters like to know exactly what is going to happen when a food goes in the mouth.
-Knowing that the toast will be crunchy, for example, is part of the reason it is accepted.
+Children like to know exactly what is going to happen when a food goes in the mouth.
+Knowing the toast will be crunchy, for example, is part of the reason it is accepted.
 If something else is added to the toast, it can take away the certainty of how it will feel and behave in the mouth.

 5.Order.
 Being able to completely eat one food before beginning another can be comforting.
 Part of picky eating is often rigidity around eating.
 To be able to do things in a specific way can bring comfort.